 If there is one thing you must not miss in Peru, it is a meal at one of the restaurants of the father of the Peruvian gastronomic revolution, Gaston Acurio.

-He has created a network of unbeatable establishments in which you can dip into the crucible of cultures that make up Peru’s national cuisine.
-Here are 7 can’t miss restaurants by Gaston Acurio.
+Gaston created a network of unbeatable establishments where you can dip into the crucible of cultures that make up Peru's national cuisine.
+Here are 7 can't miss restaurants by Gaston Acurio.

 1. Madam Tusan

-Try Chinese breakfast snacks in Madam Tusan.
+Try Chinese breakfast snacks at Madam Tusan.
 Our favorites?
 The quinoa tamales, Peking duck rolls and meat-filled rice and pumpkin balls.

 Check out Travel & Living in Peru's feature, "Madam Tusan: The Innovation of Fusion."

-If you are looking for something more classical, then there is Tanta for sandwiches and good coffee.
-Tanta also has the complete Melate Chocolate range of puddings by Astrid Gutsche, Gaston Acurio’s wife.
+If you are looking for something more classic, then there is Tanta for sandwiches and good coffee.
+Tanta also has the complete Melate Chocolate range of puddings by Astrid Gutsche, Gaston Acurio's wife.

 3. La Mar